gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 # Discussion

-Our results showed a decreasing relationship between species richness and LCBD values; however, the exact form of this relationship varies depending on the scale and the region.
-Our species-rich Northeast subregion ([@fig:subareas]) showed a decreasing relationship similar to previous studies and slightly curvilinear, as described by @Heino2017ExpSpe.
-This result for Warblers species is in line with the original study on fish communities [@Legendre2013BetDiv] and with following ones on insect metacommunities [@daSilva2014LocReg;
-@Heino2017UnrCor; @Heino2017ExpSpe], dung beetles [@daSilva2018DisCor;
-@daSilva2020CanTax], aquatic beetles [@Heino2019KniPat], stream
-macroinvertebrates [@Sor2018UniSam], stream diatoms [@Vilmi2017EcoUni],
-multi-trophic pelagic food webs (phytoplankton, zooplankton, fish) [@Taranu2020LarMul], mammals (medium-to-large, small, volant) [@daSilva2020CanTax], wetland birds [@deDeus2020AviBet], and a few other phylogenetic groups (plants, lizards, mites, anurans, mesoinvertebrates) [@Landeiro2018SpeLow].
-However, it was originally argued that the negative relationship was not a general or obligatory [@Legendre2013BetDiv].
+Our results showed a decreasing relationship between species richness and LCBD values, but also highlight that the exact form of this relationship varies depending on the scale and the region.
+Our species-rich Northeast subregion ([@fig:subareas]) showed a decreasing relationship, similar to previous studies, and slightly curvilinear, as described by @Heino2017ExpSpe.
+This result for Warblers species is in line with the original study on fish communities [@Legendre2013BetDiv] and with following ones on insect metacommunities [@daSilva2014LocReg; @Heino2017UnrCor; @Heino2017ExpSpe], dung beetles [@daSilva2018DisCor; @daSilva2020CanTax], aquatic beetles [@Heino2019KniPat], stream macroinvertebrates [@Sor2018UniSam], stream diatoms [@Vilmi2017EcoUni], multi-trophic pelagic food webs (phytoplankton, zooplankton, fish) [@Taranu2020LarMul], mammals (medium-to-large, small, volant) [@daSilva2020CanTax], wetland birds [@deDeus2020AviBet], and a few other phylogenetic groups (plants, lizards, mites, anurans, mesoinvertebrates) [@Landeiro2018SpeLow].
+However, it was originally argued that the negative relationship was not general or obligatory [@Legendre2013BetDiv].
 Different LCBD-richness relationships have also been observed, with both positive and negative relationships for different sites or taxonomic groups in some studies [@Kong2017SpaVar; @Teittinen2017LocGeo], as well as a negative relationship with